apache/incubator-kie-kogito-runtimes/README.md

 * **Clone your fork locally:**

     ```shell
-    # First make a directory to hold all the droolsjbpm projects
+    # First make a directory to hold all the kiegroup projects
-    $ mkdir droolsjbpm
+    $ mkdir kiegroup
-    $ cd droolsjbpm
+    $ cd kiegroup

     # Then clone the repository you want to clone.
     $ git clone git@github.com:MY_GITHUB_USERNAME/guvnor.git